StackVista/stackstate-docs/use/stackstate-ui/perspectives/traces-perspective.md

 When using the Traces Perspective in live mode, you are constantly polling for the slowest traces in your time range selection.
 However, in a large IT infrastructure with constant requests being traced, your slowest traces right now might not be your slowest traces in a matter of seconds, changing their position the list.
 These constant updates to the order of the list could become frustrating, for example, if you are inspecting a trace/span, or scrolling through the list to look for a specific trace or pattern.

 To avoid this, time will effectively be paused when you inspect a trace/span or scroll through the list of traces in live mode.
-This allows you to browse through a stable snapshot of your data.
+You can then browse through a stable snapshot of your data.
 Note that pausing time means that you are now in the past, click **Go live** or **BACK TO LIVE** to stop time travelling and return to live mode.:

 ![Pausing time when inspecting a trace](../../../.gitbook/assets/v51_trace-inspection.png)